 After an initial walk-in session, students are matched with an individual counselor with whom they will collaboratively develop a plan to address their concerns and goals.

-We offer counseling on a variety of concerns including - but not limited to:
+We offer counseling on a variety of concerns including, but not limited to:

 Many of our therapists are trained to help couples improve communication and work through relationship issues.
 If it is decided that CAPS is not the best place to meet your needs, we will provide referrals to more appropriate resources on campus or in the community.

-Free visits can include:
+Free visits may include:

 Free visits do not include: